-Administration Manager
+Administration Manager and Custodian

 We have appointed Apex Investment Administration (NZ) Limited as the investment administration manager (Administration Manager) to provide unit pricing and other administration services for the Fund.
+The Supervisor (as defined below) has also appointed Apex Investment Administration (NZ) Limited as custodian to hold the assets of the Fund.